Last Updated: February 09, 2023

 - From publicly available sources.
 For example, online database searches.

-3.3 Use and Disclosure (“Sale”) of Personal Information
+3.3 Sale, Sharing, and Disclosure of Personal Information

 When we disclose that we may have sold Personal Information, it means that we may have received some kind of benefit to our company in return for sharing Personal Information, but not necessarily received any money in exchange.

 The categories below are those defined in the CCPA.
-This does not mean that all examples of that category of Personal Information were in fact “sold” but reflects our good faith belief to the best of our knowledge that some of that information may have been shared for value in return.
+This does not mean that all of the following categories of Personal Information about you were in fact sold but reflects all of the categories of Personal Information that we have sold in the last 12 months.
 We will update this disclosure from time to time as appropriate.

 B. Personal information categories listed in the California Customer Records statute.